 - To be a great place to work and be a thriving business where they bring jobs to the local economy;

-- To foster a sense of community in all human and canine customers;
+- Foster a sense of community in all human and canine customers;

-- To be a place for healing and encourage human customers to engender genuine enthusiasm for each other; and
+- Become a place for healing and encourage human customers to engender genuine enthusiasm for each other; and

 - To be mission-driven and always give back to the causes that they believe in.